equinix-labs/metal-project-action/README.md

 | `projectSSHPrivateKeyBase64` | a new SSH Private Key (base64 encoded) that can be used to authenticate to devices in this project |
 | `projectSSHPublicKey`        | a new SSH Public Key that can be used to authenticate to devices in this project                   |
 | `organizationID`             | ID of the Organization responsible for the project.                                                |

+## Support

+This repository is [Experimental](experimental-statement.md) meaning that it's based on untested ideas or techniques and not yet established or finalized or involves a radically new and innovative style!
+This means that support is best effort (at best!) and we strongly encourage you to NOT use this in production.